VS

 When it comes to payload, Mercedes EQS SUV barely noticeable takes the win – 570 kg compared to 527 kg.
 That’s a difference of about 43 kg.

-Tesla Model X is the better all-rounder in this comparison.
+The Tesla Model X is far ahead overall in the objective data comparison.

 from about £98,600